Kushagra-Yadav/LEETCODE_POTD/README.md

 Now in the map add the current sum and increase the frequency }}

 {{
+19-02-2024
+Negative and zero can never come in any power of +2 \.
+Take log with base 2 and if there ceil and floor value are equal then they are of power 2 }}

+{{
 19-01-2024
 will start traversing complete column for row=0